junxit/us-congress-bills-119/derived/amendments.md

 ### 42 U.S.C. § 4336a

-> in paragraph (3)(A), by striking “A project sponsor may” and inserting “Except as provided in subparagraph (C), a project sponsor may”; and
+> by striking “A project sponsor may” and inserting “Except as provided in subparagraph (C), a project sponsor may”; and

 | | |
 |---|---|